mariuszNowicki/java-sdk/README.md

 }
 ```

 The methods that start with word *with* are responsible for narrowing the result set.
 Each one changes the way the result will be returned by the method.
-You can combine multiple in order to have a desired effect.
+You can combine multiple in order to get the desired effect.
-In methods without a certain trait it will be ignored.
-Here we give a list of those methods:
+In the methods without a certain trait it will be ignored.
+The list of the methods is presented below:

 * withFields - narrows the result set to contain only json fields, which are in the list of the method

     ```java
-    Response response = isaac.path("/cache/users").withFields("firstName","lastName");  //returns only the first and last names of a user
+    Response response = isaac.path("/cache/users").withFields("firstName","lastName");  //returns only the first and last name of a user
     ```

 * withPaginator - limits the number and defines the offset for the results, works only with list resources